 - Transfer money between the service and a bank account

 Being able to do all of these things on a mobile phone has liberated the movement of money.
 It has also made paying for things easier, and safer.

 Perhaps what is most interesting about mobile money is where it has come from.
-Rather than silicon valley it has arisen out of Africa.
-Its users do not own credit cards and so it is giving ease of purchase to a wide range of African citizens who previously were dependant on cash.
+Rather than silicon valley, it has arisen out of Africa.
+Its users do not own credit cards and so it is giving ease of purchase to a wide range of African citizens who previously were dependent on cash.

-At engageSPARK we recognise the great usefulness of mobile money and are looking at ways to easily include it in messaging campaigns.
+At engageSPARK, we recognize the great usefulness of mobile money and are looking at ways to easily include it in messaging campaigns.